Thank you for making ICAHS2 a success!

 The 2nd International Conference on Animal Health Surveillance (ICAHS2) will take place between 7-9 May 2014, at Palacio de las Convenciones, Havana, Cuba.

-To further facilitate the interaction with policy makers, the conference will be preceded by the 9th Steering Committee Meeting of the Caribbean Animal Health Network, CaribVET, which for the first time will be open to Chief Veterinary Officers and other surveillance professionals from outside the Caribbean.
-The 9th CaribVET Steering Committee will be organized 5-6 May 2014.
+To further facilitate the interaction with policy makers, the conference will be preceded by the 9th Steering Committee Meeting of the Caribbean Animal Health Network, CaribVET.
+The 9th CaribVET Steering Committee Meeting will be organized on 5-6 May 2014.